-A Letter from Berklee President Roger H. Brown and Boston Conservatory at Berklee President Richard Ortner:
+A Letter from Berklee President Roger H. Brown and Former Boston Conservatory at Berklee President Richard Ortner

 To achieve this vision, our two institutions will work together to leverage our individual strengths, preserving the education and training that has been the hallmark of each, while designing new courses and hybrid programs not possible elsewhere.
 These new offerings will give Conservatory students enhanced access to Berklee’s leading studies in music business, music technology, music therapy, sound design, production, film scoring, contemporary world music, and online education.
 Likewise, Berklee students will benefit from access to the Conservatory's expertise in classical music, opera, dance, movement, acting, and musical theater.